michael-steinert-repository/DockerEssentials/README.md

 # Docker

-* Docker is a Platform for building, running and shipping Applcations
+* Docker is a Platform for building, running and shipping Applications
-* It makes it easily to build and deploy Applcations running in Containers
+* It makes it easily to build and deploy Applications running in Containers
-* A Container is a running Instance of an Applcation
+* A Container is a running Instance of an Application
 * An Application is packed up in a Container so the local Development is the same across any Environment

+## Docker Components
+* Docker is using the following Features from the Unix Kernel:
+* __cgroups__:
+  * cgroups restricts and isolates Resource Usage from a Collection of Processes
+  * cgroups allow Quotas to be defined at the Process Level
+  * Restrictions are placed on the Resource Usage of the Quotas
+* __Namespaces__:
+  * Namespaces enables independent Process Management
+* The Combination of __cgroups__ and __Namespaces__ allows to isolate a Process and limit its Resources without having the Overhead of a Virtual Machine (VM)

-## Container vs. VM
+## Container vs. Virtual Machine

 ### Virtual Machine